dotnet/dotnet-docker/samples/aspnetapp/README.md

 ## Build an image for Alpine, Debian or Ubuntu

-.NET Core tags result in Debian-based images, for Linux.
+.NET Core multi-platform tags result in Debian-based images, for Linux.
 For example, you will pull a Debian-based image if you use a simple version-based tag, such as `3.1`, as opposed to a distro-specific tag like `3.1-alpine`.

 This sample includes Dockerfile examples that explicitly target Alpine, Debian and Ubuntu.
 The [.NET Core Docker Sample](../dotnetapp/README.md) demonstrates targeting a larger set of distros.